SoniMohandas/Project-2/README.md

 * Instructions:

-1. I need to be able to separate out patients based on the mean of tumor radius for a research project.
+1. To separate out patients based on the mean of tumor radius for a research project.

-2. I’d like the final datasets to be in csvs, and I’d like 5 different csvs.
+2. Final datasets to be in csvs, and I’d like 5 different csvs.

-Steps and Time Resources:
+3. Steps and Time Resources: